 The Trustees have prepared these accounts on the going concern basis.
-They have considered whether the Covid 19 pandemic affects this.
-The Trustees believe that whilst there is uncertainty relating to the potential effects of Covid 19, there are no material uncertainties about the entity's ability to continue as a going concern.
-The trustees have a reasonable expectation that the charity has adequate resources to continue its activities for the foreseeable future.
+The Trustees believe that whilst there is uncertainty relating to the potential effects of cost of living crisis, there are no material uncertainties about the entity's ability to continue as a going concern.
+The trustees, having reviewed current performance and forecasts, and the factors listed above, have a reasonable expectation that the Foundation has adequate resources to support itself for at least the next 12 months the sign off date.